AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/MSI/HelperService/MSIHelperService/readme.md

 - The `GetEnvironmentVariables` api, accepts an MSI supported Azure resource as a query parameter and returns all the environment variables needed for you to form a http request.
 - Once you have formed the URI you can use the `GetMSIToken` endpoint and send the request to the Helper Service, this will inturn call the MSI endpoint and return a MSI token response.
+- `IDENTITY_API_VERSION` environment variable is not a MSI resource based environment variable.
+MSAL SDKs hardcode this value or fetch it from the MSI version endpoint.
+This is returned by the API for ease of use while testing.

 ```http
 "{\"statusCode\":500,\"message\":\"An unexpected error occured while fetching the AAD Token.\",\"correlationId\":\"91acf506-d323-4bdd-a5f5-b5b71a09e1dc\"}"